What is a corporate hackathon?

 • By duration: sprint hackathons (24 hours), extended (48-72 hours), distributed (weeks with checkpoint demos)

 Choose your hackathon type based on strategic objectives.
 Technology-focused hackathons build technical capabilities; problem-focused hackathons solve business challenges; open hackathons maximize creative exploration.
+For a related rapid innovation format, see the design sprint guide.

 Seven critical attributes define your hackathon: timing and lead time, participation rules, minimum deliverable requirements, context/focus, scope, assessment criteria, and awards structure.
+In the Innovation Mode methodology, the Workshop Designer can generate all of these from an initial event brief - compressing weeks of planning into minutes.

 • Date, duration, lead time, venues: allow several weeks lead time for teams to form and prepare